Samuel Houston Mayes: Background

 Samuel Houston Mayes was born May 11, 1845, near Stilwell, Oklahoma to Samuel and Nancy (Adair) Mayes.
 His mother Nancy Adair was of Scots-Cherokee descent, a granddaughter of Ga-hoga, a full-blood Cherokee woman of the Deer clan.
 Her father was of mixed race and belonged to his mother's clan, as the Cherokee were a matrilineal society, and children took their status from the mother.
 With his marriage, Samuel Mayes (1803–1858) was taken into the Adair family and the Cherokee community.
 His son Samuel was named for his father's friend Samuel Houston, a notable acquaintance from Tennessee.
 The Mayes migrated early to Indian Territory, together with the Adairs, Boudinots, Ridges and others of the Treaty Party.

 Samuel's older brother was Joel B. Mayes (1833–1891), who was elected chief of the Cherokee in 1887 and 1891.
 Another older brother, Francis, was killed returning from California.
-The younger brothers each attended the Cherokee Male Seminary in Tahlequah, Indian Territory.
+Samuel attended the Muddy Springs School, located about three miles from the family's home in Stilwell.
+The school was part of the Cherokee public school system and one of his teachers there was the noted Cherokee educator Carrie Bushyhead.
+All of his younger brothers attended this school before each obtained their high schooling at the Cherokee Male Seminary in Tahlequah.

 At age 16, Samuel Mayes volunteered for the Confederate Army in the American Civil War, serving in Company K, under Capt.
 Benjamin F. Carter and in the 2nd Cherokee Regiment under Col. Clem Vann through the war.
 Afterward he worked in Texas, then returned to Indian Territory, where he started to get involved in the stock business.
 He and his brother both worked in the cattle business, which was expanding with the use of Texas longhorn cattle and drives to get the cattle to the northern railroad heads.